crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 Structured logging is not just for debugging purposes, as it can be used for various other purposes, like: spotting performance bottlenecks, auditing, analytics, distributed tracing and a lot more.
 Using structured logging is definitely one of the best ways a developer can employ in order to help both business and technical stakeholders make better and more informed decisions to positively impact the outcome of a particular software system.
-The only downside of structured logging I see right now is that you have to learn a new query language for each server you are going to use for ingesting events, so you need to learn one when using Seq and another one when using Azure Application Insights, but I think the price is well worth it due to the amazing amount of information you can extract.
+The only downside to structured logging I see right now is that you have to learn a new language for each server you are going to use for querying events, so you need to learn one when using Seq and another one when using Azure Application Insights, but I think the price is well worth it due to the amazing amount of information you can extract.

 So what are you waiting for?
 Go put some structure into your events and query them like a boss!